anilzen/QTD2024/content/talk/_index.md

 #### Quantum dynamics from the energy spectrum
 In this talk, we’ll provide an overview of some recent results that uncover universal connections between quantum dynamics and the energy spectrum, which can be intuitively regarded as refinements of the energy-time uncertainty principle.
 At the level of the fine structure of the spectrum, “quantum chaos” has often been associated with rigidity in spectral fluctuations, as exemplified by the eigenvalues of random matrices.
 We will show that this rigidity is directly indicative of a dynamical form of quantum ergodicity, which measures the ability to use an orthonormal basis for “quantum time-keeping” in the Hilbert space.
 Moreover, this quantum dynamical phenomenon captures the classical intuition behind ergodicity as exploring all regions of a phase space, addressing a long-standing question of the latter’s counterpart in an isolated quantum system.
 Zooming out to the overall profile of the energy spectrum, we will show that the spectral form factor sets a quantum speed limit that is nontrivial for asymptotically long times, and tighter than comparable versions of known speed limits based on the energy-time uncertainty principle.
 Applying this speed limit to the scrambling of information in a many-body system, we will obtain bounds on the fast scrambling of initial states under arbitrary interactions with a bath at any temperature.
 This sets an exact limit on the fastest allowed scrambling or thermalization time in an arbitrary quantum mechanical system.

 ---

+### Jake Xuereb
+*Vienna University of Technology*

+#### Quantum Coding with Finite Thermodynamic Resources
+Quantum direct coding or Schumacher compression generalised the ideas of Shannon theory, gave an operational meaning to the von Neumann entropy and established the term qubit.
+But remembering that information processing is carried out by physical processes prompts one to wonder what thermodynamic resources are required to compress quantum information and how they constrain one's ability to perform this task.
+That is, if Alice and Bob only have access to thermal quantum states and clocks with finite accuracy, how well can they measure, encode and decode pure quantum state messages?
+In this work we examine these questions by modelling Alice's typical measurement as a unitary involving a measurement probe, investigating imperfect timekeeping on encoding and decoding and considering the role of temperature in Bob's appended qubits.
+In doing so, we derive fidelity bounds for this protocol involving the correlations Alice can form with their measurement probe, the variance of the clock's ticks and the temperature of Bob's qubits.
+Finally, we give an insight into the entropy produced by these two agents throughout the compression protocol by relating the resources they use to a quantum thermodynamic cooling protocol.

+---